insane51/user-authentication-api/README.md

 - controllers
-    -userAuthController :- register,login and logout controllers will be defined -userController :- get user profile and update user profile controller will defined -validator :- To validater functions will be defined -verifyToken :- Token verification functions will be defined -verifyTokenBlockList :- Check for token is not added in block list function defined
+    - userAuthController :- register,login and logout controllers will be defined
+    - userController :- get user profile and update user profile controller will defined
+    - validator :- To validater functions will be defined
+    - verifyToken :- Token verification functions will be defined
+    - verifyTokenBlockList :- Check for token is not added in block list function defined
 - models
-    -expiredToken :- Model define to store blocked tokens -user :- User model define
+    - expiredToken :- Model define to store blocked tokens
+    - user :- User model define
 - routes
-    -userRoutes :- Define user routes
+    - userRoutes :- Define user routes
 - .env
 - .gitignore
 - index.js :- Main app starting file/point